 Like carpal tunnel syndrome, PTS is caused by repetitive arm movements.
 Overuse and excessive exercise can irritate the pronator teres muscle and cause PTS symptoms.
 Most often, jobs or sports that require overhand movements such as baseball or football are at a high risk of developing PTS.

-If you’re currently suffering from wrist pain and want to alleviate your symptoms, or if you’re just trying to prevent these common syndromes from developing, here are a few simple tips to alleviate any wrist pain and prevent them from worsening.
+Whether you’re currently suffering from wrist pain, or if you’re just trying to prevent these common conditions from developing, try these simple tips to stay pain free.

 1) Wrist Splinting at Night

 Wrist splinting at night can help those who already have mild or moderate symptoms of carpal tunnel syndrome.
 When you’re asleep at night, your wrist might bend at awkward angles or be compressed by your own body weight.
 If you have carpal tunnel syndrome, your wrist pain is likely to get worse at night due to these unconscious movements.
 By using a wrist splint when you sleep, you can reduce some of the symptoms of carpal tunnel syndrome and avoid adding unnecessary pressure to your wrist.

 Typically, your dominant wrist is stronger than your non-dominant wrist.
 Since your dominant wrist is used for most daily activities, it gets plenty of exercise during the day while your non-dominant hand is left alone.
 A great way to fix this strength imbalance is to practice using your non-dominant hand on daily tasks that are normally reserved for the dominant hand.
 Over time, your non-dominant wrist will become stronger and these tasks will be easier to perform.